Carrooi/Node-Simq/README.md

 $ simq create name-of-my-new-application
 ```

-This will create base and default sceleton for your new application.
+This will create base and default skeleton for your new application.

 ## Configuration

 SimQ using [easy-configuration](https://npmjs.org/package/easy-configuration) module for configuration and configuration
 is loaded from json file.
 Default path for config file is `./config/setup.json`.

 There are several sections in your config files, but the main one is section `packages`.
-This section holds informations
+This section holds information
 about your modules and external libraries which will be packed into your final javascript or css file.
 The name `packages` also suggests, that you can got more independent packages in one application.